Stable formulas in ordered structures: Large stable sets

 \begin{remark} Suppose $x = (x_1, \ldots, x_m)$.
 If $T$ is DLO, an irreducible closed subset of $\monsterset^x$ is the solution set of a system where each equation is of either the form $x_i=x_j$ or the form $x_i=c$ with $i$ and $j$ in $\{1, \ldots, m\}$ and $c \in \monsterset$.
 If $T$ is $\mathrm{DOAG}$, an irreducible closed subset of $\monsterset^x$ is the solution set of a system consisting of equations of the form $k_1 x_1 + \cdots + k_m x_m =c$ with $k_i$ integers for $i \in \{1, \ldots, m\}$ and $c \in \monsterset$. \end{remark}

-With $T$ still either DLO or DOAG, we will define an analogue of the notions of tangent spaces and smoothness.
-Suppose that $X\subseteq M^x$ is definable.
-Let $X^\ccl$ be the closure of $X$ with respect to the (coarser) equational topology on $\monsterset^x$, and let $\{ V_i\}_{i\leqslant n}$ lists all irreducible components of $X^\ccl$.
+With $T$ still either DLO or DOAG, we will define suitable versions of tangent spaces and smoothness in this setting.
+Suppose that $X\subseteq \monsterset^x$ is definable.
+Let $X^\ccl$ be the closure of $X$ with respect to the (coarser) linear topology on $\monsterset^x$, and let $\{ V_i\}_{i\leqslant n}$ lists all irreducible components of $X^\ccl$.
 The {\bf tangent space} of $X$ at $a\in X$ is the smallest irreducible closed set containing $\bigcup\{V_i\;|\;i\leqslant n,\,a\in V_i\}$.
-Remark~\ref{remark:equational.closure.form} tells us that this a reasonable definition.
+Remark~\ref{remark:order-free.closure.form} tells us that this a reasonable definition.
 Moreover, we say that $a\in X$ is {\bf smooth} if there is unique $V_i$ such that $a\in V_i$.
-The proof of Proposition \ref{prop:symdiff} with this new definition of smoothness and tangent space yields the following proposition.
+The proof of Proposition \ref{prop:symdiff} with this new definition of smoothness and tangent space yields the Proposition~\ref{prop:new.2.12} below.
+Note that this is in accordance with the notion of smoothness in algebraic geometry; again, see~\cite[Definition~3.3.4]{BCR}.
+More precisely, in the case of DOAG, the $V_i$'s are all affine subspaces, hence algebraic varieties.
+All affine subspaces are in particular smooth varieties.
+Hence, a point $a\in \bigcup_i V_i$ is a smooth point if and only if there is a unique $i$ such that $a\in V_i$; a point lying on the intersection of two distinct irreducible components is not regular, hence not smooth.

 \begin{prop} Suppose $T$ is either $\mathrm{DLO}$ or $\mathrm{DOAG}$, $X\subseteq \monsterset^x$ and $Y \subseteq \monsterset^y$ are definable, $D\subseteq X\times Y$ is stable with $\dim(X)= |x|$, $\dim(Y)= |y|$, and $\dim(D)=|x|+|y|$.
 Then there exists a finite family $(X_i,Y_i)_{i \in I}$ of definable sets $X_i\subseteq X$ and $Y_i\subseteq Y$ such that $\dim X_i=|x|$ and $\dim Y_i=|y|$ for each $i \in I$, and